 Identifying SEV Marchal / Motorola Alternators:

 1800E/ES Charging System Notes: Info added as much of the 1800E and ES systems are similar to the 123GT system (maybe the color codes and details change), but otherwise, info is quite applicable!

 1800E Charge System Excerpt showing critical components.
 V Reg can be Relay or Solid State type.

-Note that Initial Alt Excitation is by way of AMP Indicator (Orange current path shown above), but Alternator will function by self-excitation without it.
+Note that Initial Alt Field Excitation is by way of AMP Indicator (Orange current path shown above), but Alternator will function by self-excitation without it!

-Link to Thread where a disconnected Excitation wire caused the AMP Indicator not
+Link to a Forum Thread where a disconnected Excitation wire caused the AMP Indicator not

 provide initial Field excitation current!), but Chg Sys kept on functioning (undoubtedly